How It Works

 What We Don't Calculate

-- State and local income taxes—we model federal taxes only
+- State and local income taxes (federal only)

 - Alternative Minimum Tax (AMT)